the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `fallback` - special function executed either when a function that does not exist is called or Ether is sent directly to a contract but receive() does not exist or msg.data is not empty; fallback has a 2300 gas limit when called by transfer or send

-`flashbots` - [independent project](https://ethereum.org/en/developers/docs/mev/) which extends execution clients with a service allowing searchers to submit MEV transactions to validators without revealing them to the public mempool; prevents transactions from being frontrun by generalized frontrunners.
+`flashbots` - [independent project](https://ethereum.org/en/developers/docs/mev/) which extends execution clients with a service allowing searchers to submit MEV transactions to validators without revealing them to the public mempool; prevents transactions from being frontrun by generalized frontrunners

 `flooding` - [routing](https://en.wikipedia.org/wiki/Flooding_%28computer_networking%29)

 `fuzzing` - or `fuzz testing` involves providing invalid, unexpected, or random data as inputs in an attempt to break/crash the system